ignatovsni/cw-main/cw-main/readme.txt

-Default locale: US
-To run with different locale:
-java -jar <app name>.jar --app.locale=RU
+To install and run:
+1. Java 8 should be installed.
+2. Copy "cw-main-<version>.jar" to any folder
+3. start with EN locale: “java -jar cw-main-<version>.jar” start with RU locale: “java -jar cw-main-<version>.jar --app.locale=RU” OR cw.bat and cw_ru.bat